asteca/ASteCA/docs/contents/likelihood_mod.rst

     The :math:`LogGamma()` function is used instead of the :math:`\Gamma()` function because it is numerically more stable, especially when dealing with large numbers.
-This is implemented in `scipy.special.loggamma`_.
+This is implemented in `scipy.special.gammaln`_.

 We can discard the second and third terms as they depend on :math:`N` and :math:`B`